RomanUQ/PatternAnalysis-2025/recognition/improved_unet3d_48092360/README.md

 ## Problem and Goal
 **Task:** Segment downsampled 3D prostate MRI volumes into semantic classes (background + 5 organs), meeting the project requirement that all labels achieve Dice >= 0.70 on the test set.

-**Dataset format:** NIfTI volumes (.nii.gz) with matching image/label stems.
+**Dataset format:** NIfTI volumes (.nii.gz) with matching image/label stems ([CSIRO]https://data.csiro.au/collection/csiro:51392v2).

 ___

 ## Method
 The implementation follows the [Isensee 3D U-Net](https://arxiv.org/abs/1802.10508v1) design and [nnU-Net](https://arxiv.org/abs/1809.10486) conventions: the encoder stacks pre activation residual context blocks (InstanceNorm3d; LeakyReLU 0.01; 3x3x3 conv; Dropout3d; InstanceNorm3d; LeakyReLU 0.01 and then 3x3x3 conv).
 With a 1x1x1 skip when channels change linked by 3x3x3 stride-2 convolutions for learnable downsampling.
-The decoder uses nearest neighbor x2 upsampling followed by a 3x3x3 conv to avoid checkerboard artifacts, concatenates the aligned skip and applies a light localisation block (3x3x3 then 1x1x1).
-Deep supervision is added by summing two auxiliary 1x1x1 heads into the final logits, and use InstanceNorm3d and LeakyReLU(0.01) as in nnU-Net.
-The loss is weighted cross entropy plus soft Dice so background is down weighted and classes 4 + 5 (rectum/prostate) are up weighted to handle class imbalance (*Figure 1*).
+The decoder uses nearest neighbor x2 upsampling followed by a 3x3x3 conv to avoid checkerboard artifacts, concatenates the aligned skip and applies a light localisation block (3x3x3 then 1x1x1) (*Figure 1*).
+Deep supervision is added by summing two auxiliary 1x1x1 heads into the final logits, and use InstanceNorm3d and LeakyReLU(0.01) as in [nnU-Net](https://arxiv.org/abs/1809.10486).
+The loss is weighted cross entropy plus soft Dice so background is down weighted and classes 4 and 5 (rectum/prostate) are up weighted to handle class imbalance.
 The current implementation does however have differences to the referenced setup.
-A narrower width (base=16 rather than 32/64) to fit VRAM and speed full volume training, a simple training recipe (z-score per volume, axis flips only, manual class weights) instead of nnU-Net's full auto-pipeline for clarity, and AdamW with summed deep-supervision heads for stable convergence and stronger small-organ Dice.
+A narrower width (base=16 rather than 32/64) to fit VRAM and speed full volume training, a simple training recipe (z-score per volume, axis flips only, manual class weights) instead of [nnU-Net](https://arxiv.org/abs/1809.10486)'s full auto pipeline for clarity and AdamW with summed deep supervision heads for stable convergence and stronger small-organ Dice.
 Finally, the minimum per-class Dice are reported to match the project goal that all labels achieve >= 0.70.

 ![Model Diagram](./outputs/network_architecture.PNG)
 *Figure 1.
 Network architecture ([Isensee](https://arxiv.org/abs/1802.10508v1))*